 Danocrine in Detail - Patient Information: Side Effects

-- sudden numbness or weakness, confusion, problems with vision, speech, or balance;
+- sudden numbness or weakness (especially on one side of the body), confusion, problems with speech or balance;

-- headache, ringing in your ears, dizziness, nausea, vision problems, pain behind your eyes; or
+- severe headache, ringing in your ears, dizziness, nausea, vomiting, vision problems, pain behind your eyes;

-- stomach pain, loss of appetite, dark urine, jaundice (yellowing of the skin or eyes).
+- upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

 Less serious side effects may include: